 This park encompasses mountains and the sea, with temperate rain forests and largely undisturbed ecosystems.
-It is 95-percent ...
+The park is ...
 More

 Olympic National Park

 This park encompasses mountains and the sea, with temperate rain forests and largely undisturbed ecosystems.
-It is 95-percent wilderness, with virgin old-growth forests and untouched land.
+The park is 95-percent wilderness, with old-growth forests and untouched land.
 There are few roads or services, and accommodations are mostly limited to campsites with fireplaces and rest rooms, but walking the trails is well worth the effort.
-Admission is USD10 per vehicle fee for up to seven days, USD5 per person for cyclists and bus passengers.
 There are many great trails for the experienced backpacker.
 Other fees may apply for parking and wilderness areas.

 Our trip to the Hoh rain forest was like driving into a postcard.
 We only went for the day yet, being engulfed in "fairy-tale" forest makes me truly appriciate the wonders of mother nature.
 How many shades of green could there possibly be??

 Drove the entire 101 coast route to the 1 in CA back home to So Cal and was fortunate enough to stop at the HOH RF and hit up Ruby Beach just south of it.
 So many natural wonders in the PNW.
 My family will cherish those memories forever and if we forget, the thousands of photos I took will remind us about it.
 We hope to make that trip again with different stops in mind.

 I have consistently read about the flourishing elk herd in the Hoh.
 Although I have never been far into the Hoh because of my kids at the time, the whole area is singular in its beauty.
 Rain forests have a verdant smell and feeling.
 Check out the Olympic range from Queen Anne Hill in Seattle sometime.